-2. Credit Score Framework:
+2. Credit Rating Framework

-The Bank is under process of developing credit scorecards for the assessment of loan applications on a pilot basis for a period of 6-12 months; thereafter, with reviews and updates of the scorecards, the Bank will define the usage of scorecard outputs for credit appraisal.
+The Bank has developed credit scorecards for the assessment of loan applications on a pilot basis for a period of 6-12 months; thereafter, with reviews and updates of the scorecards, the Bank will define the usage of scorecard outputs for credit appraisal.

-3. Credit Documentation:
+3. Credit Documentation